fpvandoorn/carleson/README.md

 To confirm the correctness and completeness yourself, follow these steps.
 1. Make sure you have [installed Lean](https://leanprover-community.github.io/get_started.html).
 2. Download the repository using `git clone https://github.com/fpvandoorn/carleson.git`.
 3. Open the directory where you downloaded the repository (but not any further sub-directory).
 Open a terminal in this directory and run `lake exe cache get!` to download built dependencies.
-(This step is not required, but speeds up the build process in the next steps.)
-4. Determine which Lean statement you want to verify: the Lean statements of the main theorems above are `classical_carleson`, `metric_carleson` and `linearized_metric_carleson`, respectively. metric_carleson.
-Open the file `Carleson/Carleson.lean` in a text editor of your choice.
+4. Determine which Lean statement you want to verify: the Lean statements of the main theorems above are `classical_carleson`, `metric_carleson` and `linearized_metric_carleson`, respectively.
+Open the file `Carleson.lean` in a text editor of your choice.
 Add the end of the file, add a line `#print axioms linearized_metric_carleson` (or similar).
 This will tell Lean to verify that the proof of this result was completed correctly.
 5. In the terminal from step 3, run `lake build` to build all files in this repository.
-This may take a few minutes.
+This will likely take 5-30 minutes.
 When the process is complete, at the very end of the output, you will see a line `'linearized_metric_carleson' depends on axioms: [propext, Classical.choice, Quot.sound]` (followed by `Build completed successfully`).
 This shows the proof is complete and correct.
 Had the build failed or the output included `sorryAx`, this would have indicated an error resp. an incomplete proof.
 (For the experts: this shows which axioms Lean used in the course of the proof. `propext` and `Quot.sound` are built into Lean's type theory, `Classical.choice` tells you that Lean's version of the axiom of choice was used.)